SandeepAswathnarayana/graduate-research-projects/README.md

-# graduate-research-projects
+# Research Projects
-List of academic and research projects I worked on during my years at SMU, Dallas, TX.
+List of academic, industrial and research projects I have worked on